hbctraining/publication_perfect/lessons/07_adding_text_annotations.md

 </p>

-Now that we know how to add text to an image, let's add the annotations to our volcano plot to match the published figure below.
+Now that we know how to add text to an image, let's add the annotations to our volcano plot to match the published figure.

-published radial glia volcano plot

 ```r
 # Add annotations to the RG volcano plot